 Perhaps you taking responsibility and being the bigger person will ignite the same response in them.

-Plus, admitting when your wrong and offering a sincere apologize will show that you want to make things right.
+Plus, admitting when you are wrong and offering a sincere apology will show that you want to make things right.
 Overall, this sends a great message.

 DO: Practice Continuous Self-improvement